segelfartyg/sitenote/readme.md

-# SiteNote - the best way to keep notes on the web
+# SiteNote - keeping notes on the web
-SiteNote is a collection of applications whose purpose is to make it easier to keep notes on the WWW.
+SiteNote is a collection of applications whose purpose is to make it easier to keep notes on the internet.
-The core of this repo is NoteLad, which is a web platform and a chrome extension, that works together to do precisely this: **help you keep track of things that you find on the internet.**

-## How it works
+## Vision
-You download the extension, sign in with google, then start navigating the web to find something to take notes about :)
+The main goal of sitenote is to make it possible to easily open a chrome extension and take some notes.
+Afterwards, it should be easy to navigate to a website to organize the findings.

 ## Contact
 Please reach out if you find aspects of the application that you would like to give feedback about.
+I want to make this as great as possible and all feedback is welcome :)

+## Technologies
+For backend Go is used, and frontend (the web app) is made in React TypeScript.
+The extension is made in vanilla JS.